-- All regulations of the MDEQ governing disposal of solid wastes will be complied with. - Inert debris may be used as a basement fill to a depth not less than three feet below the ground level, if the basement is within the roadway cross-section or plaza.
-Debris used as fill will be covered with at least three feet of clean soil to fill voids.
+- All regulations of the MDEQ governing disposal of solid wastes will be complied with. - Inert debris may be used as a basement fill to a depth not less than two feet below the ground level, if the basement is not within the roadway cross-section.
+Debris used as fill will be covered with at least two feet of clean soil to fill voids.
 Basement walls will be removed to ground level. - When surplus or unsuitable material is to be disposed outside of the right-of-way, the contractor shall obtain and file with MDOT written permission from the owner of the property on which the material is to be placed.
-No surplus or unsuitable material is to be temporarily or permanently disposed of in any public or private wetland area, watercourse, or floodplain.
+No surplus or unsuitable material is to be permanently disposed of in any public or private wetland area, watercourse, or floodplain.
+No temporary disposal of material will occur in any public or private wetland area, watercourse, or floodplain without prior approval (and permit) by the appropriate resource agencies.